Event Horizon

 resources.json

-define a microservices event store.
+configures where a microservices stores its event store.
 We have 2 microservices so they both need their own event store database.
 By default the database is called event_store

 .